Ulawun

 Ulawun is a basaltic and andesitic stratovolcano in West New Britain Province, on the island of New Britain in Papua New Guinea.

 About 130 km southwest of the township of Rabaul, Ulawun is the highest mountain in New Britain and the second in the Bismarck Archipelago at 2334 m, and one of the most active volcanoes in Papua New Guinea.
 A total of 22 recorded eruptions have occurred since the 18th century; the first, in 1700, was recorded by William Dampier.
 Several thousand people live near the volcano.
-Because of its eruptive history and proximity to populated areas, Ulawun has been deemed one of the Decade Volcanoes.
+Because of its eruptive history and proximity to populated areas, Ulawun is considered one of the Decade Volcanoes.

 Recent activity

 The last few years have seen almost constant activity at Ulawun, with frequent small explosions, and have caused great damage and loss of life.